ArthurFerreira2/arthurferreira2/README.md

 ### Hi there 👋

-I’m currently studying for the Cisco CCIE
+🔭 Currently studying for the Cisco CCIE

+Have a look at my GISTs : https://gist.github.com/ArthurFerreira2

 <!--
 **ArthurFerreira2/arthurferreira2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.